gajus/contents/README.md

 <h2>Syntax</h2>
 ```

-The above content will generate the following table of contents:
+Contents will generate the following markup for the above content:

 ```html
 <ol>